High-Level Design of Scalable Data Infrastructure for AI/ML

 High-level design

-The workflow of the high-level design is as follows:
+The high-level workflow operates as follows:

 Data ingestion: Data originates from diverse sources such as logs, transactional databases (